 By Rail: Roma Termini Station in Rome is a key station in the whole of Italy.

-By Road: Being the capital of Italy, all parts of the Rome are well connected.
+By Road: Being the capital of Italy, all parts of Rome are well connected.

 Best time to visit Rome

-The best time to visit Rome is between the months of October and April as the tourists are fewer and the hotel rates less expensive.
+The best time to visit Rome is between October and April as the tourists are fewer and the hotel rates less expensive.

 More on Rome